Trisotto/Petys/README.md

 ## Settings

 After opening the PBIX file, please change the path to the dataset in the "DatasetFilePath" parameter in the Power Query Editor.

+## Comments

+The interactive dashboard is available on the link in the title or by clicking [here](https://trisotto.github.io/Petys/PetysDashboard.html).